How to have anal sex

 Anal sex appeals for several reasons.
 Physically, the anus and rectum is packed full of highly-sensitive nerve endings.
 Psychologically it could be about dominance, or just the thrill of doing something a bit taboo.
-Whether you’re giving, receiving or versatile, the truth is many people, straight, bi and gay enjoy anal sex.
-Here’s how to do it.
+Whether you’re giving, receiving or versatile, the truth is many people, straight, bi and gay enjoy a bit of bum sex.
+Here’s our guide for how to have anal sex.

 Don’t shove a shower head up your bumhole.
 “Douching interferes with the mechanisms of the body and can often lead to constipation,” says Barrie Dwyer, who devised ‘The Arse Class’ for the gay men’s charity GMFA.
 “Lots of people have a shit, shower and shave (either their legs or their face) routine before they go out or meet a partner, and this takes care of anything that ‘may get in the way’ later,” he says.

 For a good first experience you both need to be really turned on, so don’t skimp on foreplay.
 Then, when you’re ready, start by caressing the anus with a finger or tongue (called rimming).
 Be gentle and apply lots of lube.
 Unlike the vagina, the anus is not self-lubricating.
 Read our guide to how to use lube here.

 Be guided by your partner’s reaction and be sensitive to their wishes.
 “Don’t just shove your finger in and start pushing it in and out like you’re trying to polish something,” says Barrie.
 “Find out what they want to do.”

 If you’re working this into foreplay with someone who has a vagina, be careful not to use the same finger for the vagina, as trace amounts of faeces can cause infection.
 Keep a pack of baby wipes handy, or switch hands.